Skip to content

 • Performance gate

-Markdown patching, sidebar virtualization, session eviction, dashboard backfill — all with a pnpm perf:check baseline that runs in CI on every PR.
+Markdown patching, sidebar virtualization, and session indexing — all with a pnpm perf:check baseline that runs in CI on every PR.

 Performance